unbywyd/swagger_response_serialization/readme.md

 });
 ```

-and then the answer will be:
+and then the response will be:

 ```json
 {